enforser/LinuxFCM/README.md

   - RAR
   - and more

-LinuxFCM combines compression tools to provide the ability to harness their cabibilities all in one spot.
+LinuxFCM combines compression tools to provide the ability to harness their capabilities all in one spot.